 Autonomy Digital 2021, the international show dedicated to sustainable mobility, is now over.
 Mobility professionals met virtually to think about the future of mobility and share the growing policies and good practices.
 Citizens and mobility, green energy, shared mobility… transport digitalization has really begun.

-Adina Vălean, European Transport Commissioner, and the EU strategy
+Adina Vălean, EU Commissioner for Transport at European Commission, and the EU strategy

 Transports are essential to society.
 This was how Adina Vălean launched Autonomy Digital 2021.
 Regarding the mobility digitalization, she highlighted the necessity to be more ambitious and to adopt a strong strategy.
 According to the Romanian politician, the pandemic has actually changed travel behaviors and encouraged the use of electric cars and e-bikes on which it is necessary to focus on.
 Transport digitalization is speeding up and travelers tend to use more and more shared mobility solutions.
 Mobility is one of the EU priorities for the next ten years with the ambition to provide reliable, automated, flexible, and safe services.
 The environment is at the heart of the strategy as well in order to increase sustainable transports.
 And there is plethora of solutions to decongest cities and reduce traffic jams responsible for climate change.
 The Commissioner reminds that mobility is everyone’s matter and must be accessible to anyone, regardless the local strategy.